How To Turn Off Sidewalk on Alexa (and Why You Should)

 Whether you’re interested in the applications of Amazon Sidewalk or thoroughly creeped out by it, there’s always the option to disable the feature.

 Amazon does make it easy to disable and customize your Sidewalk participation depending on your preferences.
 It also, thankfully, doesn’t bother you by continuing to request you use Sidewalk.
-In the two years we’ve had Amazon devices, we’ve never been prompted to enable the Sidewalk feature after turning it off the day it launched.
+In the years we’ve had Amazon devices, we’ve never been prompted to enable the Sidewalk feature after turning it off the day it launched.

 Whatever your reason for wanting to opt out of Amazon Sidewalk, it’s completely valid.
 In addition to disabling the feature, consider updating your other security settings.
 We’re interconnected enough without the unsettling idea that a stranger may be in your private internet connection.
 It’s your internet, you get to decide who uses it.
+And for an additional layer of privacy, encrypt your web activities with a secure VPN

 Editorial Rating